marc-rene/Open_A-Life/README.md

  6. The local population size

- 7. How large the local munitions stockpile is _(This will determine the governing force's ability to:
+ 7. How large the local munitions stockpile is.
+This will determine the governing force's ability to:
   - Attack neighbouring cells
   - Defend against attacks both domestic and foreign